OSGeo/gdal/gdal/doc/source/development/rfc/rfc2_svn.rst

 Once the headers have been updated appropriately, a 1.3 branch will be established in subversion.
-The intent is that further 1.3.x releases would be made against this "stable branch" while trunk work is towards a 1.4.0 release targetted for around the time of the OSGeo conference.
+The intent is that further 1.3.x releases would be made against this "stable branch" while trunk work is towards a 1.4.0 release targeted for around the time of the OSGeo conference.